Coconut Oil Brownies

 Microwave in 30-second intervals until the chocolate is melted:

-Add eggs and sugar to the chocolate:
+Add eggs and white sugar to the chocolate mixture:

 Whisk for about a minute until the mixture is thick, like this:

-Add the dry ingredients:
+Add the dry mixture to the bowl:

-Stir with a spatula until the flour is all absorbed, then spread evenly into a parchment lined 8×8 pan:
+Stir with a spatula until the flour is all absorbed, then spread evenly into a parchment lined 8×8 square pan:

 More Chocolate Desserts: